Privacy Notice comments on planning applications

 Who we might share your information with

-- information will be recorded onto the joint Planning and Building Control database and Document Management system which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as our contact centre who deal with planning related enquiries
+- the joint planning and building control database and document management system, which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as our contact centre who deal with planning related enquiries

-- your comments form part of the application and as such become part of the planning history.
+- our website, your comments form part of the application and as such become part of the planning history.
 The comments and your name and address will be published on the website although we will aim to redact your personal information such as your telephone number, email and signature.
-We strongly advise you not to include information of a personal nature such as medical / financial details within your representation but we will aim to redact this
+We strongly advise you not to include information of a personal nature such as medical or financial details within your representation

-- on occasion, we may outsource the processing of applications to third parties, contractors or consultants.
+- third parties, contractors or consultants, if we outsource the processing of applications.
 If this is done they will have access to your comments but they are obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the request on our behalf.
 They will not use or pass on your information for any other purpose than processing applications

-- if we receive a request, under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information relating to representations, we are obliged to do so unless the information is deemed exempt under the Act.
-We can only withhold information under FOI or EIR if the information falls under one of the exemptions (FOI) or exceptions (EIR) setout in legislation
+In addition, if we receive a request under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information relating to representations, we are obliged to do so unless the information is deemed exempt under the Act.
+We can only withhold information under FOI or EIR if the information falls under one of the exemptions (FOI) or exceptions (EIR) set out in legislation.

 What we do with your information